Abhinav-Gyawali/xoev/README.md

 ## Contributing

-We welcome contributions to improve [Your Clothing Brand] Website.
+We welcome contributions to improve XOEV Website.
 To contribute:

 1. Fork the repository
 2. Create your feature branch: `git checkout -b feature/YourFeature`